Peacock Bass Fishing Spawn

 Captain Robert Miley, one of the BEST South Florida peacock bass fishing guides, had the pleasure of fishing with this incredible couple.
 It was a quick 4-hour bass fishing charter on Miami’s Airport Lakes.
 It was Quintin’s birthday, and Caitlin bought him a peacock bass trip with Bass Online.
 Nothing beats an outdoor adventure on your birthday; Quintin indeed got one.

 Weather conditions paired up just right for a productive day on the water.
 Water temperatures were at 84 degrees, and the winds blew about 5-10 mph.
 When you have medium winds, focus on points and culverts that can corral fish and bait.
 If you key in on these structures and find beds, you can have a blast landing some nice fish.

-All the fish caught on this fishing trip were in full display during the peacock bass fishing spawn in spawning colors.
+All the fish caught on this fishing trip were fully displayed during the peacock bass fishing spawn in spawning colors.
 Quintin was ecstatic at catching peacock bass on his birthday.
-After getting several fish under his belt, Quintin hooked into something rather large.
+After getting several fish under his belt, Quintin hooked into something significant.
 He almost thought it was a rock or log until it started to peel and drag off the reel.

 His excitement and facial expressions said it all.
 After multiple minutes of fighting and hard-pulling runs, the peacock bass made it to the boat.
 Captain Robert Miley netted the beautiful fish, and everyone on board burst joyfully.